 Any questions?
 Chat live with one of our advisers and get answers today.

-Find out more about starting your studies on campus with us
+Find out more about starting your studies in centre with us

 From visa application through to booking accommodation, you’ll be fully supported by our dedicated team every step of the way.
 We’ll support you with:

 The International Study Centre is open for you to begin your studies and start your journey to achieving your university and career ambitions.
 In order to create the safest possible learning environment, and whilst social distancing restrictions are in place, you will benefit from blended learning.
 You will also receive one-to-one support, giving you help and guidance every step of the way.

 As some lessons will be taught online, you will need to have a PC or Mac based computer.
 Whilst it is possible to access and interact with most course content using a tablet or smartphone, these devices will not work for assessments.
 If you do not have access to equipment, please let us know so that we can support you.

 While it is possible to access and interact with most course content using various tablets and smartphones, such as iPads, iPhones and Android devices, these devices will not work for assessments and therefore it is important that you have a PC or Mac based computer available for use.

 Internet connectivity is required for access to all coursework.
 Internet connectivity could be in the form of a fixed line connection, 3G/4G/5G, wi-fi or other technologies.

 Recommended: at least 1.5Mbps download and 1.5Mbps upload speed

 Zoom is used for access to virtual classroom and is therefore an important part of all courses.
 Zoom is unavailable or restricted in several countries, with the full list available here.
 While Zoom may still work from the countries listed, individuals should test Zoom using their own equipment to ensure connectivity.